SharzyL/frango/README.md

 Now in the third shell, we can interact with nodes with `frango-cli`.

 ```
-$ pdm cli query "SELECT datetime(timestamp / 1000, 'unixepoch') AS date, aid, readTimeLength FROM Read WHERE date BETWEEN '2017-09-24' AND '2017-09-26' LIMIT 20"
+$ frango-cli query "SELECT datetime(timestamp / 1000, 'unixepoch') AS date, aid, readTimeLength FROM Read WHERE date BETWEEN '2017-09-24' AND '2017-09-26' LIMIT 20"
      Query result (20 rows, takes 6.12 ms)
 ┏━━━━━━━━━━━━━━━━━━━━━┳━━━━━━┳━━━━━━━━━━━━━━━━┓
 ┃ date                ┃ aid  ┃ readTimeLength ┃